mohamedelmesawy/Java_Wuzzuf_EDA_Project/README.md

 ## :sparkles: Features ##

-    00-  Java needed classes (POJO , DAO, web service and a tester client for the web service).
-    01- The data set was converted into dataframe and Spark RDD and displayed in charts.
-    02- Display structure and summary of the data.
-    03- Clean the data (null, duplications)
-    04- Count the jobs for each company and display that in order 05- Show step 4 in a pie chart
-    06- Find out What are it the most popular job titles?
-    07- Show step 6 in bar chart
-    08- Find out the most popular areas?
-    09- Show step 8 in bar chart
-    10- Print skills one by one and how many each repeated and order the output to find out the most important skills required?
-    11- Factorize the YearsExp feature and convert it to numbers in new col.
-    12- Apply K-means for job title and companies

 :heavy_check_mark: Java needed classes (POJO , DAO, web service and a tester client for the web service). \
 :heavy_check_mark: The data set was converted into dataframe and Spark RDD and displayed in charts. \